collinco2/sentinelforge/docs/PRD.md

 Potential approach: containerized aggregator with local data store, plus

-a "relay" for external feeds in a DMZ.
+a “relay” for external feeds in a DMZ.

 •